PramudithaWeerakoon/Pramudithaweerakoon/README.md

 # 👨‍💻 About Me

 Hello!
-I work as an internal developer at Ubisoft Montréal, where I develop and test internal tools and applications to support the production of various games and projects.
-Working with a fantastic team of developers, I applied my computing skills to ensure the quality and functionality of the software and contributed to improving and optimizing the development process.
+I work as an internal developer at Ubisoft Montréal.
+I applied my computing skills to ensure the quality and functionality of the software and contributed to improving and optimizing the development process.
 I enjoy working in a creative and dynamic environment and have had the opportunity to learn from experienced mentors and colleagues, facing challenges that helped me grow as both a developer and a student.

 # 🎓 Education

-I hold a Bachelor's degree in Software Engineering from Coventry University and a Diploma in Software Engineering from the University of Bedfordshire.
+I a undergraduate in Software Engineering from Coventry University.
 I have a strong foundation in programming, design, and analysis, and a keen interest in testing and debugging.

 # 💡 Skills and Interests

 I'm passionate about learning new technologies and techniques, and developing innovative solutions that enhance user experience and satisfaction.
-I am currently working as a Tencent Cloud partner at Tencent Cloud Korea.
 I am always looking for opportunities to apply my skills and knowledge to real-world problems and challenges, and to collaborate with other professionals who share my vision and values.

 # 🌐 Contact